How to put weight on a horse

 • Intestinal Parasites – Parasites in the intestine hijack a horse's nutrients as well cause damage to the lining and intestinal tract.
 The parasites hinder the horse's ability to absorb nutrients and result in weight loss.

 • Illness and Disease - Chronic illnesses and diseases like Inflammatory Bowel Disease, cancer, and diabetes can lead to weight loss.
 Disorders like arthritis and laminitis can additionally cause weight loss.
-According to a review from Italy, cannabinoids are involved in various processes, including cell migration, invasion, and metastasis.
+According to peer-reviewed research, cannabinoids may be involved in various processes, including cell migration, invasion, inflammation, and metastasis.
 The study says CBD has been shown to inhibit cell growth.
 Although further research needs to be conducted, the available information may be pointing to CBD's possible benefits for illness and disease.

 • Lack of available food – A horse may be losing weight because its caloric needs are not being met.